fbpx

 What happens if I ignore my Parking Charge Notice?

 There’s no way of telling exactly what will happen, but a number of things could.
+When a parking charge notice is issued, it’s not legally enforceable.
+However, it could be if they pursue you!

 Firstly, the parking management company or landowner of the private car park might simply choose to do nothing.
 However, you shouldn’t count on that!